onezeroone-dev/OZOLogger-PowerShell-Module/README.md

 ## Classes
 ### OZOLogger
 Calling the `New-OZOLogger` function returns an object of the `OZOLogger` class.
-This class contains one property and two methods.
+This class contains one public property and two public methods.
 #### Properties

 |Property|Type|Description|